 MICHELLE: I have just started reading Dogs with an eye to featuring this latest volume in an upcoming Off the Shelf.
 “Dystopian” really is an apt way to describe it, and since I usually like those sorts of stories, I am kind of liking this one too, even if violence is trumping characterization at the moment.
 I’m just in volume one, though, so this could obviously change.

-MELINDA: Is it wrong that I find myself more interested in looking up the fanfic than I am in the series itself?
+MJ: Is it wrong that I find myself more interested in looking up the fanfic than I am in the series itself?
 I’ve always been kinda so-so on this series, and I suspect some BL might help.

 SEAN: And Neon Genesis Evangelion 13 may have come out last month everywhere else, but this means little to Midtown, who are seeing it arrive a bit late.
 It’s worth the wait, as I noted in my review.
 And may finally end with Vol. 14, sometime before we all die.
 Or the artist does.